 Winter Roads Maintenance

-View the Snow Plow Activity - 24 Hour Map or call the Spokane County Snow Removal Hotline at 509-477-2666.
+View the Snow Plow Activity Map (only active during snow events), or call the Spokane County Snow Removal Hotline at 509-477-2666.
 In the event of an emergency please dial 9-1-1.

 Snow Plowing, Sanding & Deicing

 Spokane County's maintenance department provides snow and ice control for all county roads.
 Snow removal is organized by the following priority system:Priority 1 - Major Arterials